 Your shoulder is a ball-and-socket joint that allows you to perform a wide range of movements.
 You use these muscles for actions from throwing a ball to reaching an item on a shelf.
 Also called the glenohumeral joint, it has more range of motion than any other joint in your body.
 There are about eight muscles in your shoulder that support this joint.
 They give it strength, stability, and shape.

 Having a broad shoulder is the ultimate goal for every gym member, a wide shoulder looks you beast and attractive.
 A broad shoulder looks your arms more dashing and grows a feeling like a beast in the gym.
-There is much feedback about the people are struggling to gain shoulder mass.
+There is much feedback about people are struggling to gain shoulder mass.
 The simple and effective method is to observe the area of the deltoid and work on it.
-Use a number of different exercises and change it next session of the shoulder workout.
-Select 4-5 exercises to make a shoulder workout and next session choose different exercise.
-These strategies help to increase hypotrophy on the muscle and result in more gain or cutting.
+Use a number of different exercises and change the next session of the shoulder workout.
+Select 4-5 exercises to make a shoulder workout and next session choose a different exercise.
+These strategies help to increase hypotrophy in the muscle and result in more gain or cutting.

 1. Barbell Overhead Shoulder Press.

 A barbell overhead shoulder press not only works for the shoulders but also affects most parts of your body.
 It is a great and effective shoulders exercise with a barbell.